dougeby/IntuneDocs/InTuneDocs/DeployUse/whats-coming-in-intune.md

 This page is updated periodically.
 Check back for new What’s Coming updates.

 The following changes are under development for Intune.
-All of these features will also be supported for hybrid customers deployments (Configuration Manager with Intune).
+All of these features will eventually be supported for hybrid customers' deployments (Configuration Manager with Intune).
 For more information about new hybrid features, check out our [hybrid What’s New page](https://technet.microsoft.com/en-US/library/mt718155(TechNet.10).aspx).

 <!--- New stuff
 - 1280247 Rob.
-Done
-- 1252335 Karthika.
-1608
-- 1252336 Karthika.
-1608
-- 1061478 Karthika.
 Done

 - 1289896 Barnett.
 Done
 - 1295328 Bigman.
 Still in list.
 Confirmed for 1607 WC; waiting on blurb
 - 1295330 Bigman.
 Still in list.
 Confirmed for 1607 WC; waiting on blurb